 Hoka also makes a Gore-Tex version of this shoe, the Hoka Speedgoat 6 GTX.
 While we haven’t had a chance to take this shoe out on snowy runs, we expect it will perform similarly to its predecessor and excel on groomed trails and urban singletrack.
 We’ll update this guide after thorough testing.

-Like the Salomon Speedcross 6 reviewed above, the Speedgoat 6 has five-millimeter lugs for traction but carries a slightly larger snowshoe-esque footprint and more cushion.
+Like the Salomon Speedcross 6 reviewed above, this shoe has five-millimeter lugs for traction but carries a slightly larger snowshoe-esque footprint and more cushion.
 This provides somewhat more floatation than a narrower shoe.
 The shoe’s drop has increased from 4 to 5 millimeters, but we can’t really tell the difference.

 Shop the Women's Hoka Speedgoat 6Shop the Men's Hoka Speedgoat 6Shop the Women's Hoka Speedgoat 6 GTXShop the Men's Hoka Speedgoat 6 GTX

-Best Winter Traction Device for Off-Road Running: Black Diamond Distance Spike ($100)
+Best Winter Traction Device for Off-Road Running: Black Diamond Distance Spike Traction Device

 Considering its traction and toe coverage, the Distance Spike is exceptionally light.
-In addition to its 14 eight-millimeter-long spikes, this design cuts the weight nearly in half compared to traditional full-spike traction devices available today.
-The spikes are made of stainless steel and heat-treated for strength, corrosion, and wear resistance.
+Even with its 14 eight-millimeter spikes, this design weighs nearly half of a traditional full-spike traction device.
+The spikes are made of stainless steel and heat-treated for strength, corrosion prevention, and wear resistance.

-Read our in-depth Black Diamond Distance Spike review to learn why the iRunFar team loves this traction device.
+Read our in-depth Black Diamond Distance Spike Traction Device review to learn why the iRunFar team loves this product.
 Unsurprisingly, these have also taken a top spot in our Best Winter Running Traction Devices guide.

-Not all winter runs are on constantly slippery conditions, and the tungsten carbide tips atop five-millimeter lugs of the Kahtoola EXOspikes provide enough grip on soft or slippery surfaces without being overkill.
-The EXOspikes have a low profile with tiny metal nubs and a rubber wrap that easily goes over the sole of any shoe.
+Not all winter runs are on constantly slippery conditions, and the tungsten carbide tips atop five-millimeter lugs of the Kahtoola Exospikes provide enough grip on soft or slippery surfaces without being overkill.
+The Exospikes have a low profile with tiny metal nubs, and a rubber wrap easily goes over the sole of any shoe.
 These are a great option if you’re running over slush, a bit of ice, or crusty forest roads.
 While they’re uncomfortable on dry pavement or other very hard surfaces, they’re easy to take on and off as conditions change.

-These traction devices are very light despite their 12 spikes and afford stability on all kinds of road-running terrain.
-To learn more about these traction devices, check out iRunFar’s in-depth Kahtoola EXOspikes review and learn more about why these have made it into our Best Winter Running Traction Devices guide.
+These traction devices are very light, despite having 12 spikes, and afford stability on all kinds of road-based terrain.
+To learn more about these traction devices, check out iRunFar’s in-depth Kahtoola Exospikes review and learn more about why these have made it into our Best Winter Running Traction Devices guide.

-We named this our favorite large-capacity running vest in our Best Running Vests guide because of its comfort and versatility.
+We named this our favorite large-capacity running vest in our Best Running Vests guide because of its comfort and versatility, and you can read more in our in-depth Salomon Adv Skin 12 review.

-The Patagonia Houdini Jacket can provide extra warmth and keep the cold wind off for people living in cold and mostly dry climates.
-This is a jacket you’ll see on the iRunFar testing team on the start line of ultra on a chilly morning, high on a mountain ridge during the summer, and on snowy terrain over a warm baselayer during winter.
+Wind is often the most severe source of cold when running in the winter, and the Patagonia Houdini Jcket can provide the extra warmth you need to stay comfortable.
+This is a jacket you’ll see on the start line of ultras on a chilly morning, high on a mountain ridge during the summer, and on snowy terrain over a warm baselayer during winter.
 Made of recycled ripstop nylon, the jacket is quite breathable and easy to unzip if you’re getting too hot during your run.
-It also has a PFAS-free DWR coating, meaning it’ll stand up to some light snow before it starts to get wet.
+It also has a PFAS-free DWR coating, meaning it’ll stand up to some light snow or rain before it starts to get wet.
 The hood is big enough to fit over a thick winter hat, and you can cinch it tighter if the wind picks up.

 You can also find the Patagonia Houdini Jacket in our Best Windbreaker Jackets guide and our Best Running Jackets guide.